 12. David Hickey

-In a Sunday Independent profile last year, Paul Kimmage asked Hickey if his son had much time for his father as a footballer.
+In a Sunday Independent profile a couple of years ago, Paul Kimmage asked Hickey if his son had much time for his father as a footballer.

 "Oh he has me right up there with Dermo, and no better accolade can a man get", he responded.